The Coton De Tulear originated in Madagascar and is related to the Bichon Frise and the Maltese.

 If you want to search for a reputable Coton De Tulear breeder, you may need to go online and use the internet to find one in your area.

-There are certain websites that allow you to be very specific in your requests.
+Certain websites allow you to be very specific in your requests.
 Social media is another great way to find a reputable dog breeder.

 You can post on your social media page that you are looking for a Coton De Tulear so that your social media contacts can be your eyes and ears.